3D rendering of chair gliders by BluEntCAD

 7. Bar Stool

-Bar stools are usually made with metal, wood or both.
+Bar stools are usually made of metal, wood, or both.
 They can be with or without backs, armrests, adjustable height, and padding.
-In commercial settings, floor mounted and swivel stools are not uncommon.
+In commercial settings, floor-mounted and swivel stools are not uncommon.

 8. Grand Confort